vortesserax-wb/cidoc_crm_rdf/README.md

   * `E95 Spacetime Primitive.
 P169 defines spacetime volume: E92 Spacetime Volume`
   * `E61 Time Primitive.
 P170 defines time: E52 Time-Span`

+**Note:** scope notes of P169 and P170 that cannot be defined are used as scope notes of P169i and P170i with the prefix defined in B1.

 * Did not define inverse/backwards Properties for 11 Cidoc Properties due to B1 (literal domain/range)